 Once you see the performance level of your marketing efforts, you can make the adjustments necessary to improve their performance.
 These adjustments can take a number of forms, from changing the ad copy and imagery to altering the intended target audience on social media ads.
 Optimization is a constant process designed as test-and-result, where you try new things to see how they perform and measure the results to gauge success.

 However, that’s the undeniable truth of it.
 There are no lawyers without cases, and there are no cases without clients.
-That’s why lawyers who take a client-centered approach to their law firm marketing get more clients and clients who appreciate them more for what they do.
+That’s why lawyers who take a client-centered approach to their law firm marketing get more clients who appreciate them more.

 The same is true for your marketing.
 If a client can’t see themselves reflected in your marketing, they will have no reason to listen, care, and reach out to you.
 We’ve all seen the ads where attorneys mention the school they attended and the industry awards they’ve won.
 That may seem impressive, but it actually only means anything to people in the legal industry.
 The average client doesn’t know the difference between law schools, and they’ve never heard of those legal awards.